Intelligent-Microsystems-Lab/HeterogeneousQuantization/examples/smile_decolle/README.md

 #### Overriding Hyperparameter configurations

-DVS Gesture example allows specifying a hyperparameter configuration by the means of setting `--config` flag.
+Smile example allows specifying a hyperparameter configuration by the means of setting `--config` flag.
 Configuration flag is defined using [config_flags](https://github.com/google/ml_collections/tree/master#config-flags).
 `config_flags` allows overriding configuration fields.
 This can be done as